 What kinds of tours does Dekel Tours operate?

 We create and operate private Israel tours for individuals, families, and groups.
-Every tour we create is custom built around the specific travelers in a particular party, whether they’re a couple celebrating their 50th wedding anniversary, a family of five on their first trip to Israel, a multi-generational family of 30 celebrating the joint b’nai mitzvah of three cousins, a church or synagogue group of 50 coming together to experience the richness of the Holy Land, or any other private party (schools, camps and community groups, political delegations, etc.).
+Except for our Private Signature Tours, which are special-interest luxury tours that are perfect for guests who just want to leave all the details to us, every tour we create is tailor-made for the client: whether they’re a couple celebrating their 50th wedding anniversary, a family of five on their first trip to Israel, a multi-generational family of 30 celebrating the joint b’nai mitzvah of three cousins, a church or synagogue group of 50 coming together to experience the richness of the Holy Land, or any other private party (schools, camps and community groups, political delegations, etc.).

 We’d be happy to create a special interest tour that revolves around one or two of your passions: architecture, adventure sports, food and wine, yoga, military and political history, archaeology, nature and outdoor exploration, and more.
 And we’re equally happy to build you an “Israel highlights” tour that covers a broad spectrum of Israeli cultural, historical, religious, and contemporary attractions.
 And if you want it both ways, we can do that too and create the perfect blend of Israel’s “must-sees” with as many built-in specialty days as you’d like.

 How far in advance should I start planning?

 Most of our guests start planning their trips six months to a year prior to their arrival, though some start planning as little as one month or as much as two years in advance.
 While not impossible, last-minute trips are best during off-peak travel times, as hotels and other touring arrangements can get fully booked well in advance.
 If you’re planning a trip during peak travel times (second half of December, June-July, and around the Passover holiday), we recommend planning at least a few months in advance, and more if possible, as many hotels sell out during those times.